marcysko/twitch-setup-tutorial/README.md

 ### Installation

 When downloading is complete, open the Twitch Studio installer and follow the on-screen instructions to install Twitch Studio on your computer.
+Once the installation is complete, open Twitch Studio and log in with your Twitch account.